Fishing

 License Requirements

-You can fish from shore anywhere outside of harbors and designated swim areas.
-Fishing is prohibited in these areas because hooks and fishing line can result in injury or drowning.
+You may fish from shore anywhere outside of harbors and designated swim areas.
+Fishing is prohibited in harbors and swim areas because hooks and fishing line can result in damage, injury, or drowning.
+A courtesy fishing dock is currently available at the Rough Canyon camping area (only accessible by boat).
+If you'd like to fish from your boat, there is some additional information you will need to know to get your vessel on the water.

 Fish Cleaning Stations

 When fishing at Amistad, please do not put fish remains into the lake.
-Since the remains do not decompose easily in cold fresh water, the lake can become polluted.
-For your convenience, fish cleaning stations are located at Diablo East, the Pecos, and Rough Canyon.
+Since the remains do not decompose easily in cold, fresh water, the lake can become polluted.
+And, fish remains in trash cans can attract wildlife, which can lead to unexpected and dangerous human-animal interactions.
+For your convenience, fish cleaning stations are located at Diablo East, Pecos, and Rough Canyon.
+Thank you for using these fish cleaning stations to help keep your park and its visitors and animals safe.

 Tournaments

 Many fishing clubs hold tournaments on Lake Amistad.
-Visit our Tournament Policy page for information on permits, policies, and fees.
-If your club would like to have a tournament you may call National Park Service at 830-775-7492 extension 2202 or e-mail us to register.
-Please register at least two weeks in advance to allow for paperwork to be processed.
+If you are looking to hold a tournament, visit our Fishing Tournament Policy page for information on permits, policies, and fees.
+Please register your tournament at least two weeks in advance to allow adequate time for paperwork to be processed.

-Guides are required to have a permit from the park ensuring they are licensed and insured businesses authorized to provide visitors additional options in exploring this wonderful resource.
-Please note that while the National Park Service issues these permits, it does not provide any specific recommendations nor does it assess the specific content of the tours through the current permit process.
+Guides are required to have Commercial Use Authorizations from the park verifying they are licensed and insured businesses authorized to provide visitors additional options in exploring this wonderful resource.
+Please note that while the National Park Service issues these permits, it does not provide any specific recommendations, nor does it assess the specific content of the tours through the current authorization process.
 You should interview the guide to ensure that they will meet your personal needs.

 Park footer